Dhananjayahd/Password-Validation-in-js/README.md

 # Password-Validation-in-js
-simple password validation in js that basically checks for password and confirm password
+simple password validation in js that basically checks for password and confirm password.